 Thanks to all the photographers.
 See also Universal is Right!
 High Hoods Everywhere. -- Derek Redmond

-And see more international CJ-3Bs in Jeeps Around the World on CJ3B.info.
+Return to the index of Unusual CJ-3B Photos, or see more Jeeps Around the World on CJ3B.info.

 Visit CJ3B.info on Facebook.